-Environmental Impact
+- Environmental Impact

-All wind energy projects are reducing the amount of $CO_2$ eq. emissions when compared to the mean production by the energy system today.
-Figure 18 compares the avoided CO2 eq. emissions against different direct CO2 emission factors (EU27 electricity mix, gas turbine, natural gas combined cycle and hard coal).
-Depending on the project size of the NER300 project a CO2 emission avoidance between 12 Mtons $CO_2$ eq. /year and 360 Mtons $CO_2$ eq. /year is achieved when assuming the emission factor of the EU27 electricity mix as a reference and the respective NER300 project's electricity generation.
+All wind energy projects are reducing the amount of CO_2 eq. emissions when compared to the mean production by the energy system today.
+Figure 17 compares the avoided CO2eq. emissions against different direct CO2 emission factors (EU27 electricity mix, gas turbine, natural gas combined cycle and hard coal).
+Depending on the project size of the NER300 project a CO2eq emission avoidance between 12 Mtons CO_2 eq. /year and 341 Mtons CO_2 eq. /year is achieved when assuming the emission factor of the EU27 electricity mix in 2021 (EEA, 2022)5 as a reference and the respective NER300 project's electricity generation.